ajbudhi/Microsoft-Stock-Time-Series-Analysis/README.md

 ## Data Understanding and Analysis

-The dataset was obtained from Yahoo Finance and it consists of the date, opening price, maximum price, minimum price, closing price, adjusted closing price, and volume of the Microsoft stock.
+The dataset was obtained from Yahoo!
+Finance and it consists of the date, opening price, maximum price, minimum price, closing price, adjusted closing price, and volume of the Microsoft stock.
 The data had been obtained from March 13, 1986 to December 26, 2023.
 The observations are collected during weekdays and not on weekends in accordance to the opening and closing of the New York Stock Exchange (NYSE).
 The dataset had 9524 observations.

 We were concerned only with the closing stock price.
 Therefore, the master dataset was a Series that consisted of the date, which was used as index, and the closing price.

 ![MSFT_stock_price](Images/MSFT_close_price.png)

-Looking at MSFT Closing Stock Price vs Date graph, we can see an upward trend in the last 9 years.
 Through the eye test, we can see that the data is not stationary.
 This was confirmed with a P-Value of 1.00 when Dickey-Fuller test was done.

 ![seasonal_decomposition](Images/trend.png)

-Looking at these graphs, we can see the upward trend of MSFT stock price in the past 9 years.
+Looking closely at the trend, we can see the upward trajectory of MSFT stock price in the past 9 years.
 This year alone, MSFT stock price rose 55% under the leadership of CNN Business' CEO of the year, Satya Nadella.

 ## Modeling